GENERAL TERMS

 NURSERY – Regular Monthly Attendance

-1. Fees are charged monthly in advance and due on or before the first of each month and should be paid electronically.
+1. Fees are charged monthly in advance and are due on or before the first of each month.
+Settlement of fees should always be made electronically and parents remain responsible for the whole fee until full payment is received.

-2. In the event of late payment (including tax free childcare payments), parents will be contacted.
+2. In the event of late payment, parents will be contacted.
 A reminder will be sent after the first week of the month, and if payment has still not been received by the end of the second week of the month Seymour House may issue a notice to terminate the place.
-In the event of repeated late payment (any monies owed from parents or voucher companies after the 1st of the month) Seymour House reserves the right to terminate the childcare place.
+In the event of repeated late payment Seymour House reserves the right to terminate the childcare place.

-3. To accept the offer of a monthly place, return a completed registration form with a deposit equal to one month’s fees to secure the place.
-This will be credited to the last month’s fees.
-The deposit payable for children eligible for FEEE is based solely on the charge relating to unfunded hours of childcare, meals, snacks etc. No deposit is charged for the funded hours.
+3. A deposit equal to one month’s fees will be charged which will be credited to the last month’s fees.
+The deposit payable for children accessing FEEE is based solely on the charge relating to unfunded hours of childcare, meals, snacks etc. No deposit is charged for the funded hours.
+No deposit is charged for children whilst accessing disadvantaged 2 year old funding.

-4. One month’s written notice, to expire at the end of a calendar month, is required to alter the pattern of attendance or on leaving the nursery.
+5. One month’s written notice, to expire at the end of a calendar month, is required to alter the pattern of attendance or on leaving the nursery.
 Changes of attendance are not guaranteed and may only be offered if your preferred new pattern of attendance is available.
+Families choosing Term Time Only contracts agree to remain on a Term Time Only contract for a full academic year (September-July).

-5. At least a full terms notice is expected when leaving to start school.
-Children that continue to attend nursery at the start of the month the school term begins will be subject to full payment of fees as the school will receive any free nursery education entitlement due.
-Places required after the start of the month the school term begins are not guaranteed.
+6. School age children that continue to attend nursery at the start of the month the school term begins will be subject to full payment of fees as children registered in a reception class are not eligible for FEEE funding.
+Places required after the start of the month the school term begins are not guaranteed.7.
+Parents cannot increase the number of funded hours they wish their child to take after headcount day each term.

 SAFEGUARDING and HEALTH & SAFETY